jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-1.md

 - The Romans' strength was greatly encreased by their union with them.
 - Romulus copied the shape of their shields, which were large, and used them since instead of the small buckler of Argos.

-The Romans' success came from=
+The Romans' success came from:
 - **their ability to lay aside their own customs as soon as they encountered better** among the people they conquered.
 - them fighting successively against all nations, one at a time